Teenage pregnancy in the United States: Attitudes

 In a 2013 study, most female teens reported that they would be very upset (58%) or a little upset (29%) if they got pregnant, while the remaining 13% reported that they would be a little or very pleased.
 Most male teens reported that they would be very upset (47%) or a little upset (34%) if they got someone pregnant, while the remaining 18% reported that they would be a little or very pleased.

 Risk factors

 Girls who were cohabiting, poorly educated, drug abusers, alcoholics, and came from low-income or unstable households were at the highest risks of unintentional pregnancies.
 Teenage fathers have 10-15% lower annual earnings than teenagers who do not father children.
+Girls raised by single parents have higher than average rates of teenage pregnancy.
 According to the Centers for Disease Control, more than four out of five, or 80%, of teenage pregnancies are unintended.

 Intentional pregnancies

 In 2002, according to the Journal of Pediatric Health Care, approximately 15% of all adolescent pregnancies were planned.
 Based upon interviews conducted with pregnant teenagers, there are particular themes based upon wants and needs.
 Some of the wants expressed by teens includes, "(a) the desire to be or be perceived as more grown up, with increased responsibility, independence and maturity; (b) a long history of desiring pregnancy and the maternal role; c) never having had anything to call their own and wanting something to care for and love and (d) the pregnancy was the natural next step in their life or their relationship with their boyfriend."